Shiva108/ai-llm-red-team-handbook/docs/AI LLM Red Team Handbook.md

    - Populate with safe test data or limited synthetic sensitive data if needed.
 3. **Configure Access Controls**
    - Create test accounts, temporary tokens, restricted network/firewall rules.
-   - Audit permissions—least privilege should be enforced everywhere.
+   - Audit permissions - least privilege should be enforced everywhere.
 4. **Install Monitoring and Logging**
    - Ensure all red team actions and system events are captured.
    - Use SIEM/log aggregation solutions or simple file-based logs as appropriate.